Rational Approaches in Language Science

 24-26 October, 2019

 The language sciences increasingly have in common their adoption of rational probabilistic approaches, such as Bayesian, Information Theoretic, and Game Theoretic frameworks.
 The goal of this conference is to bring together speech and language researchers whose scientific contributions reflect the full diversity of disciplines and methodologies – from speech to discourse, on-line processing to corpus-based investigation, through to language change and evolution – that have benefited from, and share, such rational explanations.

-Submissions in the form of 400 word abstracts are to be submitted electronically:
+Submissions in the form of a 400 word abstract (excluding references), in text format, are to be submitted electronically at: